minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 pro-environmental or anti-environmental contributions on the environmental voting behavior of representatives will be minimal.

-Given the differences in contribution sizes from the various interest groups, see @vote_spec, i.e. oil and gas (thus anti-environmental) individuals and interest groups contribute significantly more to congressional elections than pro-environmental individuals and interest groups, the second hypothesis states that changes from pro-env. to anti-env. votes will be more positively correlated with anti-environmental contributions, and the pro-env. contributions will be less significant and less effective, given the low propensity of pro-environmental groups and individuals to contribute to representatives.
+Considering the differences in contributions among pro- and anti- environmental individuals and groups, as highlighted in @vote_spec, it's evident that anti-environmental entities, such as those in the oil and gas sector, financially support congressional elections more substantially than pro-environmental advocates.
+Consequently, the second hypothesis posits a stronger positive correlation between shifts from pro-environmental to anti-environmental voting patterns and anti-environmental contributions.
+In contrast, pro-environmental contributions, though less substantial, are hypothesized to have a reduced and less effective influence on voting behaviors, given the limited financial input from pro-environmental groups and individuals

 In his paper, #cite(<stratmann-2002>, form: "prose") demonstrates that junior representatives experience a greater marginal effect from contributions, whereas their senior counterparts maintain more steadfast positions.
-Similarly, I believe that legislators in their early congressional terms are more susceptible to altering their environmental voting behaviors.
+Similarly, the thrid hypothesis states that legislators in their early congressional terms are more susceptible to altering their environmental voting behaviors.

 Lastly, since partisan affiliation and ideology is rather polarised in the United States @polarisation, and that usually, Republicans receive higher